Vanilla Bean Cheesecake Bars

-- Do not overbake.
+- PRO-Tip: Do not overbake.
 The center can jiggle just a bit as these Philadelphia cheesecake bars will continue baking for a few minutes after being removed from the oven.

 - If you don’t have a box of graham cracker crumbs on hand, you can pulse 24 full-sized graham crackers in your food processor to make your own.